 In order to perform on the BBC the Beatles auditioned in early 1962 for producer Peter Pilbeam.
-His assessment: “Not as rocky as most.
+His assessment back then: “Not as rocky as most.
 More country and western, with a tendency to play music.”
 Pilbeam's opinion of the two lead singers?
-"John Lennon -- yes, Paul McCartney -- no." Nevertheless, the Beatles passed the audition and debuted on BBC Radio in March 1962.
+"John Lennon – yes, Paul McCartney – no." Nevertheless, the Beatles passed the audition and debuted on BBC Radio in March 1962.

-Here are some of the highlights.
-The Beatles gave "I’ll Be on My Way" to Billy J. Kramer without recording a studio version.
+Among the BBC highlights was "I’ll Be on My Way," a song the Beatles gave to Billy J. Kramer without recording a studio version.
 The Lennon-McCartney composition was the B-side of Kramer’s U.K. hit, a cover of the Beatles’ "Do You Want to Know a Secret."
 When the Beatles performed the song live, the charming ballad featured a McCartney vocal with tight harmonies by Lennon.

 No one covers Little Richard with as much energy and appreciation as McCartney.
 It’s no wonder; Little Richard taught McCartney his signature “wooo” in Hamburg during a 1962 tour.
 On Live at the BBC, McCartney contributed wild versions of Little Richard's "Lucille," "Long Tall Sally" and "Ooh!
 My Soul!"

-The Beatles were huge fans of underrated soul singer Arthur Alexander.
-Over time they recorded his "Anna (Go to Him)" on their first album and performed "A Shot of Rhythm and Blues" and "Where Have You Been" live.
-Lennon showed his softer side as he took the lead on Alexander's "Soldier of Love (Lay Down Your Arms)."
+The Beatles were huge fans of the underrated soul singer Arthur Alexander.
+They recorded "Anna (Go to Him)" on their first album and performed "A Shot of Rhythm and Blues" and "Where Have You Been" on stage.
+Lennon showed his softer side here as he took the lead on Alexander's "Soldier of Love (Lay Down Your Arms)."

-Starr gets only two lead vocals but he seems to have a blast doing "I Wanna Be Your Man" and Carl Perkins’ "Matchbox."
-Perkins had a tremendous influence on all the Beatles.
+Starr gets only two lead vocals but he obviously had a blast doing "I Wanna Be Your Man" and Carl Perkins’ "Matchbox."
+Of course, Perkins was a tremendous influence on the Beatles.
 Harrison’s love of rockabilly is on display with two Perkins’ tunes: "Glad All Over" and "Everybody’s Trying to Be My Baby."
-Lennon takes the lead on "Honey Don’t’ (Starr would do the vocals for the studio LP) while McCartney covers "Sure to Fall (In Love With You)."
+Lennon takes the lead on "Honey Don’t" (Starr would do the vocals for the studio LP), while McCartney covers "Sure to Fall (In Love With You)."

 “You know, there’s such an edge to their performances on these recordings," Howlett observed.
 "As Paul McCartney says, they were playing ‘like their lives depended on it.’
 They were in the moment, and when the light went on, they went for it.
 And they were really, really great.”